MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 Refresh the page in your browser to see the page with the new description.

-CookieCutter has already added some other pages to our documentation, `getting_started.rst`, and `api.rst`.
+CookieCutter has already added some other pages to our documentation: `getting_started.rst`, and `api.rst`.
 Let's tell someone how to get started on the 'Getting Started' page.
 Click the link on your HTML documentation  to see what is there already.